John Bentinck, 5th Duke of Portland: Underground

 The duke's father, believing there would be a shortage of oak, had hundreds of trees planted.
 His son used the wood to construct a complex of underground rooms and tunnels.
 The tunnels under the estate were reputed to have totalled 15 mi, connecting various underground chambers and above-ground buildings.
 They included a 1000 yd long tunnel between the house and the riding house, wide enough for several people to walk side by side.
 A more roughly constructed tunnel ran parallel to this for the use of his workmen.
 A 1.25 mi long tunnel ran north-east from the coach house, to emerge at the south Lodge, which was supposedly wide enough for two carriages.
 It had domed skylights (readily visible on the surface) and by night was illuminated by gaslight.

 The underground chambers—all of which were painted pink—included a great hall 160 ft long and 63 ft wide, which was originally intended as a chapel, but which was instead used as a picture gallery and occasionally as a ballroom.
 The ballroom reportedly had a hydraulic lift that could carry 20 guests from the surface and a ceiling that was painted as a giant sunset.
 The duke never organised any dances in the ballroom.

 Other subterranean rooms included a 250 ft long library, an observatory with a large glass roof, and a vast billiards room.
+He constructed so many tunnels that he was probably the inspiration for Mr. Badger in Kenneth Grahame's The Wind in the Willows.